tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Emphasize that students can reach out individually or attend office hours to ask questions, discuss the activities in the lesson, or just release emotionally.

-Use the remaining time to get a head start on office hours.
+Use the remaining time for a structured review or to get a head start on office hours.
 Allow students to ask questions about this lesson, the overall unit, or the homework.

 ### End Class